-- SCI transmitter empty (SCTE) The SCTE bit in SCS1 indicates that the SCDR has transferred a character to the transmit shift register.
-SCTE can generate a transmitter CPU interrupt request.
-Setting the SCI transmit interrupt enable bit, SCTIE, in SCC2 enables the SCTE bit to generate transmitter CPU interrupt requests. - Transmission complete (TC) The TC bit in SCS1 indicates that the transmit shift register and the SCDR are empty and that no break or idle character has been generated.
+SCI transmitter empty (SCTE) - The SCTE bit in SCS1 indicates that the SCDR has transferred a character to the transmit shift register.
+SCTE can generate a transmitter CPU interrupt request or a transmitter DMA service request.
+Setting the SCI transmit interrupt enable bit, SCTIE, in SCC2 enables the SCTE bit to generate transmitter CPU interrupt requests.
+Setting both the SCTIE bit and the DMA transfer enable bit, DMATE, in SCC3 enables the SCTE bit to generate transmitter DMA service requests.

+Transmission complete (TC) - The TC bit in SCS1 indicates that the transmit shift register and the SCDR are empty and that no break or idle character has been generated.
 The transmission complete interrupt enable bit, TCIE, in SCC2 enables the TC bit to generate transmitter CPU interrupt requests.